jamie7533/interactive-cookbook/README.md

 * Troubleshooting:
    * If running into problems with a command, try to follow the formatting specified in "Help"
    * Not all websites are supported, so if a recipe is broken, try another website

+* Refer to our `requirements.txt` for all dependencies; we used Python 3.9